DarkJaslo/Horaris-FIB/README.md

 * Allows specifying preference between morning, afternoon or no preference at all.

-* Most of the time, good schedules will be printed first.
+* Most of the time, good schedules will be displayed first.
 My own criteria are used here, but since the output is long (1000 different unique options!), I think it works for everyone.

 ### How to build and use
 Requirements: being able to use a <tt>Makefile</tt>, or at least being able to compile <tt>C++11</tt>.
 The <tt>Makefile</tt> uses <tt>g++</tt>.